 Most importantly however, the decibel scale is logarithmic and not linear.

 So, an increase of 5dB technically means that the intensity or volume has doubled.
 In real-world terms, this means that the general background noise without the pump is measured, then once turned on, the intensity/volume/noise from the pump must be ‘quite noticeable.’ i.e. the perceived noise level must have doubled from before the pump was turned on.
-However, psychoaccoustically (sound as perceived by your brain) you need about a 10dB boost to actually hear a doubling of the sound pressure level/intensity.
+However, psychoaccoustically (sound as perceived by your brain) you need about a 10dB boost to actually hear or perceive a doubling of the sound pressure/level/intensity.

 Air conditioning motors are required to be rated at 67dB or less to be approved.
 Pool pump motors, filters, and swishing total noise should generally be no more than air conditioning motors, but must comply with the above, or your Council’s specific, noise requirements.